Back & Forth (Aaliyah song): Background and synopsis

-Reception
+Release and reception

 The instant success for Back & Forth's accompanying music video prompted Aaliyah's record label to release her debut album earlier than expected.
-According to Barry Weiss, Senior Vice President of Jive records, "The Original June 14 release date of the album "Age Ain't Nothing But A Number" was moved up to May 24.
+According to Barry Weiss, Senior Vice President of Jive records, "The original June 14 release date of the album "Age Ain't Nothing But A Number" was moved up to May 24.
 Weiss continued his statement saying,"Back & Forth" has permeated the consciousness of the young public, and because it has picked up steam so quickly, MTV jumped on board faster than we thought, which led to our decision to drop the album sooner".

-During its chart run the music video for "Back & Forth" received heavy TV airplay.
+The video made its official television debut during the week of February 27 on BET and March 5 on The box.
+During its chart run it received heavy airplay on several networks.
 For the week ending on June 12, 1994, the music video was the second most played video on BET.
 Meanwhile, for the week ending on June 26, 1994, the music video was the twelfth most played video on MTV.
+Steffanee Wang from Nylon felt that the video gives a "glimpse of the cultural monolith she would become".
+While retrospectively discussing the video, former Jive Records A&R Jeff Sledge said it "was a very fun, energetic video", and that "it represented what 15- or 16-year-old kids were doing at that time or dressing like at that time.
+It was a perfect depiction of what kids her age around the country were doing".
+In her biography Baby Girl: Better Known as Aaliyah (2021) author Kathy Iandoli said her earlier videos including "Back & Forth", all have in common the usage of an "vignette effect, where Aaliyah is almost haloed, as the color schemes change from warm earth tone tints to black and white".